 Baking, in Gaea's context, means building a node to a specific high resolution and then storing it in a lock or "baked" form.
 A baked node can display previews at higher resolution than your normal preview, while allowing you to work with the current lower resolution previews for the rest of the graph.

-It is always preferable to see the viewport previews at higher resolution so you can see finer detail and resolution-dependant shapes.
+It is always preferable to see the viewport previews at higher resolution so you can discern finer detail and resolution-dependent shapes.
 However, keeping your previews at 2K or 4K can be slow especially when working with large graphs.

-When a part of a graph is finalized, and you are not expecting to make any changes there - even temporarily - you can bake that part of the graph to prevent it from being reprocessed when the file is loaded or nodes are refreshed.
+When a part of the graph is finalized, and you do not anticipate any changes - even temporarily - you can bake that part of the graph to prevent it from being reprocessed when the file is loaded or the nodes are refreshed.
 If you select a high resolution for the baking, the baked preview will be stored at that resolution while the rest of the unbaked nodes are shown at the current preview resolution.

 Once further nodes are finalized, you can bake them too.

-The Graph Baker dialog gives you two options baking options, the bake resolution, and the bake destination - namely Memory and File.
+The Graph Baker dialog gives you two baking options: the bake resolution and the bake destination; namely, Memory and File.